CS3219-AY2526S2/peerprep-g02/README.md

 When the Collaboration Service creates a session, it calls `POST /internal/select` to pick a question.
 The selection algorithm:

-The first diagram denotes when there is errors faced.
+The first diagram denotes how the question is served when there is any error.
 The second diagram is the best case scenario when it gets a random question according to the selection algorithm.
 The selection algorithm:
 1. Get a default random question from the selected topic [diagram 1]